jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Hrm.
 These `test_shape` tests might not be necessary for my use case and more trouble than they're worth in Rust, especially since my code already has a generic `RaytracerObject` instead of just a `Sphere`.
 I'll see about skipping ahead.

 Making some slow but steady progress.
 Head feels foggy.
 I think it's allergy season.

+Made some progress!
+But alas, it turns out that I did need to revisit those earlier steps for `TestShape`.
+Can't say I should be surprised.

+Hrm.
+Even though I went back and spotted what I thought was the omission, I still have a lot of "acne" on my plane.
+More investigation required, but that's for tomorrow.